 - An AGREEMENT OF ENROLMENT WITH INDEMNITY and a LETTER OF ACCEPTANCE containing the fee agreement prior to enrolment is to be signed by all parents.

 We offer the convenience of an aftercare facility which takes place at the Pre-Primary School for Gr R children.
 The Aftercare runs from 13h45 and ends at 17h30.
-Cost per month R1780.00.
+Please refer to aftercare form for costs.